jdicarl/NaturalLanguageUnderstanding/getting-started.md

 ## Step 4: Target a phrase
 {: #analyze-phrase}

 Now target specific content to see a sentence-level or phrase-level analysis (instead of a document or keyword analysis) by including the phrase `the%20American%20dream%20` in the **sentiment.targets** parameter.
-Don't forgget to replace `{username}` and `{password}` with your information.
+Don't forget to replace `{username}` and `{password}` with your information.

 ```bash
 curl --user "{username}":"{password}" \